Chapter 1 : New Beginnings, Old Arguments

 Hermione smirked wickedly.

-.
+"Yeah, he was.
 He told me that him and the Captain had a few misunderstandings, so he quit.
 But I know for a fact he was trying to make himself look good.
 Dunno what really happened though.
 But, God, he was such a creep!
 He was flirting so disgustingly with me that I nearly threw up on him."

 "WHAT?!"
 Ron shouted, causing the room to quieten immediately, "He was doing what?
 I swear, I'm going to kick that smug arseholes head in if he even so much as looks at you again.
 He has no right to you whatsoever!
 You're mine!
 And why did you even talk to him?!
 You know how I feel about you talking to other guys!"